-Author and affiliation: Mateusz Zadroga, Foundation “Counteracting Disinformation” — FakeNews.pl
+Author: Mateusz Zadroga, Foundation “Counteracting Disinformation” — FakeNews.pl, Editor-in-Chief

 Introduction

-• The situation did not change for the following years.
-Only the COVID-19 pandemic showed how dangerous false information can be.
-Unfortunately, Polish society has proved little immune to resist false content.
+- The situation did not change for the following years.
+The COVID-19 pandemic alone showed how dangerous false information can be.
+Unfortunately, Polish society showed little resilience to the deluge of false content.
 Poland remained one of the least vaccinated countries in the EU/EEA.
-The government’s pro-vaccination policy has proved ineffective.
-Many of the actions carried out by the authorities baulked at legality.
-This only accumulated reluctance to comply with sanitary restrictions, and gave fuel to anti-vaccine activists, ultimately resulting in a high COVID-19 mortality rate in Polish society.
+The government’s pro-vaccination policy was ineffective.
+This only increased reluctance to comply with sanitary restrictions and gave fuel to anti-vaccine activists, ultimately resulting in a high COVID-19 mortality rate in Polish society.

-• We could also see an increase in disinformation narratives during the women’s strike against stricter abortion laws in the fall of 2020.
-The Constitutional Tribunal’s ruling made abortion due to foetal abnormality impossible, which in practice meant a near total-ban on abortion.
-Many manipulated and falsified narratives have been created around this topic, as well as the broad issue of women’s reproductive rights.
+- We could also see an increase in disinformation narratives during the women’s strike against stricter abortion laws in the fall of 2020.
+The Constitutional Tribunal’s ruling made abortion due to fetal abnormality illegal, which in practice meant a near total ban on abortion.
+Many manipulated and falsified narratives were created around this topic, as well as the broad issue of women’s reproductive rights.
 These were generated primarily by far-right activists and journalists.
 Despite the largest protests in Poland since 1989, the Constitutional Tribunal’s ruling has remained in effect to this day.

-• Russia’s full-scale invasion of Ukraine demonstrated the power of Kremlin propaganda in Poland.
-Thousands of social media accounts have shifted from anti-vaccine narratives to anti-Ukrainian content.
+- Russia’s full-scale invasion of Ukraine demonstrated the effectiveness of Kremlin propaganda in Poland.
+Thousands of social media accounts shifted from anti-vaccine narratives to anti-Ukrainian content.
 In the first period of the war, however, Polish society proved immune to Russian propaganda.
 The Kremlin’s aggressive narratives were ineffective, and Poles were willing to support Ukraine and give shelter to refugees.
-This also resulted in a significant increase in public awareness against disinformation, which, some extent, made Poles more resistant to propaganda.
-Unfortunately, economic tensions between Poland and Ukraine have caused anti-Ukrainian sentiment to grow again in recent months.
+This also resulted in a significant increase in public awareness against disinformation, which to some extent made Poles more resistant to propaganda.
+Unfortunately, economic tensions between Poland and Ukraine that arose in late 2023 and early 2024 caused anti-Ukrainian sentiment to grow.
+Currently, the positive attitude toward Ukrainians has weakened significantly.
+Far-right parties and organizations largely rely on these negative sentiments, while amplifying them.

 To gain a more accurate understanding of the Polish disinformation landscape, download the factsheet below.